borzilleri/aws-dynamic-dns/README.md

 Dynamic DNS update script for AWS Route53.
 (Yeah, what it says on the tin).

+This will use [checkip.amazonaws.com](http://checkip.amazonaws.com) to check the public IP Address of the machine this script is run on.
+It will compare that to the configured address of the hostname set in the config file.
+If they differ, it will issue an UPSERT request to AWS to update the A record.
+Additionally a TXT record will be added indicating the date when the record was last updated by this script.

 ## Configuraiton

 1. Set up AWS IAM User